Gardening guides from the Garden Helper

 • Honeysuckle (Lonicera) need support when they are first starting out, but are generally profuse bloomers.
 Hardiness and flowering vary greatly with the variety you choose.
 Great for hummingbirds.

-• Trumpet vine (Distictus buccinatoria) flowers best in full sun but will bloom in partial shade.
+• Trumpet vine (Distictis buccinatoria) flowers best in full sun but will bloom in partial shade.
 It is hardy to 24 degrees F.and needs yearly pruning to keep it under control.
 It blooms sporadically with warming weather.

 • Virgin's Bower (Clematis paniculata) is very hardy climber from the Orient that will reach 30 feet.
 White, fragrant flowers in August and September.